senya1101/traitor/README.md

 Automatit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!

-Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell:
+er to pop a root shell:

 - Nearly all of [GTFOBins](https://gtfobins.github.io/)
 - Writeable docker.sock